suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 Design
-- Describe UI vs UX
+- Describe UI vs. UX
 - Name 3 ways to decrease page load (perceived or actual load time).
-- Material vs Flat design
+- Material vs. Flat design
 - What is A/B testing?
 - How do you test your design?
 - How do you create a color scheme?